Federal lawsuit claims company sold thousands of fake N-95 masks to Cleveland Clinic - NewsBreak

 The complaint states that the Cleveland Clinic issued more than 53,000 of these masks to its workers before learning they were counterfeit.
 In some cases, the masks were worn by workers in high-risk COVID-19 wards.

-The Cleveland Clinic first ordered N-95 masks from Q2 Solutions back in November.28M children between the ages of 5 and 11 can soon get COVID shots
+The Cleveland Clinic first ordered N-95 masks from Q2 Solutions back in November.FDA OKs mixing COVID vaccines; backs Moderna, J&J boosters

 The investigation started in January when nurses doing a routine fitting test noticed that the purported 3M masks were “smaller in size.”